 Prepare both physical and digital copies of important papers.
 This protects your memories and information in case of device loss or damage.

-A camera comes as a helpful item for wildlife photography.
-Telephoto lenses (200mm or more) come highly recommended for capturing birds and seals at a respectful distance.
+A camera comes as a helpful item for taking pictures of wildlife.
+Telephoto lenses (200mm or more) come highly recommended for capturing feathered creatures and seals at a respectful distance.
 A weatherproof Camera bag and lens covers come as good items to protect your gear from wind, dust, and light rain.
 Binoculars are also handy for noticing wildlife.
 Airalo can help with eSIMs.

 Consider cloud storage or an External hard drive to back up photos and documents.